top of page

 The Awakened Mind is about inner knowing and deep-felt answers.

-The Spiritual Mind is hardwired in our brain.
+The Spiritual Mind is hardwired in our brain; it is an innate capacity

 Mindfulness